• Skip to main content

 Here are some notes on the key ingredients.
 For the full list of ingredients, check out the recipe card below.

-• All-Purpose Flour- Versatile and easily accessible, all-purpose flour gives these biscuits a soft and tender crumb.
+• All-Purpose Flour- All-purpose flour gives these sourdough discard biscuits a soft and tender crumb.

-• Buttermilk- Buttermilk adds moisture, tanginess, and tenderizes the biscuits.
-Use cold buttermilk to help prevent the butter from melting in the dough.
-I like to make these biscuits with the buttermilk leftover from making homemade butter.
+• Buttermilk- Buttermilk adds moisture and tanginess.
+Use cold buttermilk to help prevent the butter from melting.

 • Baking Powder- Baking powder is the main ingredient that makes the biscuits rise.
-To avoid a metallic aftertaste, make sure to use aluminum-free baking powder.
+Make sure to use aluminum-free baking powder to avoid a bitter, metallic taste.

 • Kosher Salt- Salt enhances the flavor of the biscuits.
 I recommend using kosher salt since it doesn't have added sugar or anti-caking agents like table salt often does.